On Rigid Origami II: Quadrilateral Creased Papers: Introduction

-There have been many results concerning a rigid-foldable quadrilateral creased paper.
-The majority of them focus on a developable and flat-foldable quadrilateral creased paper, which is an important subset of the quadrilateral creased papers considered here.
-Tachi \cite{tachi_generalization_2009} first described the sufficient and necessary condition for a developable and flat-foldable quadrilateral creased paper to be rigid-foldable, and other papers followed with further examples and design methods \cite{evans_rigidly_2015, lang_rigidly_2018}.
-If we go out of this subset, \cite{tachi_freeform_2010} introduced some non-developable and flat-foldable quadrilateral creased papers, while \cite{stachel_remarks_2011, vasmel_rigidly_2016, lang_twists_2017, dieleman_origami_2018} introduced some developable and non-flat-foldable quadrilateral creased papers.
+There are a number of previous results concerning rigid-foldable quadrilateral creased papers.
+The majority of them focus on a \textit{developable} (can be folded planar) and \textit{flat-foldable} (can be folded flat) quadrilateral creased paper, which is an important subset of the quadrilateral creased papers considered here.
+Tachi \cite{tachi_generalization_2009} first described the sufficient and necessary condition for a developable and flat-foldable quadrilateral creased paper to be rigid-foldable, and some other papers followed with further examples and design methods \cite{evans_rigidly_2015, lang_rigidly_2018}.
+If we go out of this subset, \cite{tachi_freeform_2010} introduced a specific type of non-developable and flat-foldable quadrilateral creased paper, while \cite{stachel_remarks_2011, lang_twists_2017, dieleman_jigsaw_2020} introduced some developable and non-flat-foldable quadrilateral creased papers.
+Here our target is to provide a full description of rigid-foldable quadrilateral creased papers, without any restriction on the developability or flat-foldability.

-We want to provide a full description of rigid-foldable quadrilateral creased papers, without any restriction on the developability or flat-foldability.
-In this article we apply general tools developed in the first paper in this series to this practical problem \cite{he_rigid_2018}.
-In that paper, where we put forward a theoretical framework to discuss rigid origami, and review important previous results, we provide all the underlying definitions used in the present paper.

-Before coming to the main text we want to discuss why quadrilateral creased papers are a common object of study.
-Experience shows that, a more generic condition can be less useful, so it is reasonable to start from a paper with simple crease pattern.
-First we note that we don't consider a paper with holes, since we have shown that the constraints around holes are more complex than vertices \cite{he_rigid_2018}.
-Then there are two aspects that need to be justified: why we choose all the inner vertex to be degree-4, and why we choose all the inner panels to be quadrilateral.

-Concerning degree-4 vertices, for a paper without holes, we have demonstrated that the configuration space of the whole creased paper is essentially constrained by a system of polynomial equations, and is the intersection of the configuration space of all its single-vertex creased papers \cite{he_rigid_2018} (a \textit{degree-n single-vertex} creased paper is the restriction of a creased paper on panels incident to a degree-$n$ inner vertex).
-Specifically, there are three polynomial constraints on folding angles in a single-vertex creased paper.
-We have shown that a single-vertex creased paper with no more than three inner creases is not rigid-foldable, except when two of them are co-linear.
-Based on the analysis above, it is reasonable to start with a creased paper that only contains degree-4 inner vertices.

-Concerning quadrilateral inner panels, suppose there are $V$ vertices, $E$ creases and $F$ panels. from the Euler's formula